6.2.1. Fast Deployment in Tomcat

 Catalina/localhost– in this directory, context.xml application deployment descriptors can be placed.
 Descriptors located in this directory take precedence over the descriptors in the

 META-INFdirectories of the application.
-This approach is often convenient for the production environment.
+This approach is often convenient for production environment.
 For example, with this descriptor, it is possible to specify the database connection parameters that are different from those specified in the application itself.

 Server-specific deployment descriptor should have the application name and the